 - Grate in the orange zest and stir in together with the orange juice.

-- Mix the icing sugar with the whisky and just enough water to make a slightly runny icing.
+- Mix the icing sugar with the remaining whisky and just enough water to make a slightly runny icing.
 Drizle this over the cooled cake.

 - Add sprinkles as desired.